 What is the oldest logo in the NFL?

-Several common design elements can be identified in the logos of NFL teams.
-Mostly, these symbols follow modern design principles, often opting for brightly colored letters, combinations of initials, or simplified visual motifs.
+Several common design elements can be identified in NFL team logos.
+Mostly, these symbols follow modern design principles, often opting for brightly colored letters, initial combinations, or simplified visual motifs.
 Most logos utilize mascots that are inextricably linked to the team names.

 The Arizona Cardinals have the longest-lasting logo in the NFL.
 The emblem defies change, created in 1901 by Chris O’Brien, the team’s original owner.
 Over the years, it has undergone several stylistic changes, updating its aesthetics in line with prevailing design trends and public expectations.